NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

-## How to use Apptainer (Singularity) on Kestrel
+!!! note
     Singularity has been deprecated in favor of a new container runtime environment called Apptainer, which is its direct decendent.
 Apptainer will run Singularity containers and it supports Singularity commands by default.
-On Kestrel, `singularity` is an alias for `apptainer` and the two commands can be used interchangeably in most instances.
-However, since Singularity is deprecated, it is advised to use Apptainer.
+Since Singularity is deprecated, it is advised to use Apptainer when building new images.
 More information about Apptainer can be found at [https://apptainer.org](https://apptainer.org).

+## How to use Apptainer

-On Kestrel, Apptainer is installed on compute nodes and is accessed via a module named `apptainer` (you can check the current default module via `ml -d av apptainer`).
-The directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples` holds a number of images (`*.sif`) and an example script (`script`) that shows how to run containers hosting MPI programs across multiple nodes.
+On NREL HPC systems, Apptainer is accessed via a module named `apptainer` (you can check the current default module via `ml -d av apptainer`).
+On Kestrel specifically, the directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples` holds a number of images (`*.sif`) and an example script (`script`) that shows how to run containers hosting MPI programs across multiple nodes.
 The `script` can also be accessed from [our GitHub repository](https://github.com/NREL/HPC/blob/master/kestrel/apptainer/script).

 Before we get to the more complicated example from `script`, we'll first look at downloading (or *pulling*) and working with a simple image.
+The following examples assume you are logged into Kestrel, but the concepts demonstrated are still valid for any host system on which you wish to execute a container.

 Input commands are preceded by a `$`.

 !!! note
-    If you wish to containerize your own application, it may be worth starting with [building a local Docker image and transferring it to Kestrel](./index.md#example-docker-build-workflow-for-hpc-users) before attempting to directly create your own Apptainer image, since you do not have root access on Kestrel.
+    If you wish to containerize your own application, it may be worth starting with [building a local Docker image and transferring it to Kestrel](./index.md#example-docker-build-workflow-for-hpc-users) before attempting to directly create your own Apptainer image, since you do not have root access on HPC systems.

 ## Apptainer runtime examples